 $domain = apply_filters( 'plugin-name_config_domain', plugin-name_get_display_url (get_option('home')) );

-If that resulted in the output of the value blogs.hbr.org in the plugin’s generated JavaScript, we can easily add the following code to our theme’s functions.php file, overriding the default domain:
+in the plugin’s generated JavaScript, we can easily add the following code to our theme’s functions.php

 add_filter( 'plugin-name_config_domain', function( $domain) {